 - Background in relevant tools and applications, particularly programming languages, including your level of proficiency.

 - Relevant practical experience, including industrial or commercial experience.

 - Recommendations provided by three persons familiar with your accomplishments.
 At least one should be familiar with the field of intelligent systems.

 - Official transcripts of all previous undergraduate and graduate study.
-We require you to upload copies of your undergraduate transcripts to ApplyYourself.

 - Graduate Record Examination (GRE) will no longer be required for admission to the MS and PhD degrees studies in the Intelligent Systems Program (ISP) starting Fall 2022.
 Applicants may still submit GRE scores, and they will be used in the review process if they are submitted.